Mohammed-Saleh-Ishaq/Solidity-Smart-Contract-on-Ethereum/README.md

 ![m-step-6 209228f9](https://github.com/Mohammed-Saleh-Ishaq/Solidity-Smart-Contract-on-Ethereum/assets/117186633/2225af14-21bc-4101-a329-8734b193ebe2)
 5. Input the Network Name, RPC URL, Chain ID, and Currency Symbol.
 The Blockchain Explorer field can be left blank.
 ![m-step-7 b0a24dd6](https://github.com/Mohammed-Saleh-Ishaq/Solidity-Smart-Contract-on-Ethereum/assets/117186633/63d90a77-9337-4a3a-b183-c6162c7cf153)
+6. Paste the values from the provided information and click "Save" to add the network.
+7. You'll receive a success message prompting you to switch to the newly added network.
+Switch to it, and you'll see it displayed at the top middle of the app.